segment-boneyard/metrics/Readme.md

   **It's dashboard agnostic:** so you can use [Geckoboard][4], [Ducksboard][5], [Leftronic][6], or your own internal dashboard.

   **It pushes you in the right direction:** use [Segment][7]'s [metrics expertise][8] to avoid the wrong metrics.

+  **Its an internal metrics API:** [Segment](https://segment.io) uses the [metrics-express](https://github.com/segmentio/metrics-express) plugin to serve our metrics to other internal services (like admin tools and auto-updating spreadsheets).

 [1]: https://github.com/metrics-stripe-charges
 [2]: https://github.com/segmentio/metrics-helpscout